clamsproject/app-swt-detection/README.md

 }
 ```

-The `targets` property containes the identifiers of the TimePoints that are included in the TimeFrame, in `scores` we have the TimePoint scores for the "bars" frame type, in `score` we have the average score for the entire TimeFrame, and in `representatives` we have pointers to TimePoints that are considered representative for thie TimeFrame.
+The `targets` property contains the identifiers of the TimePoints that are included in the TimeFrame, in `scores` we have the TimePoint scores for the "bars" frame type, in `score` we have the average score for the entire TimeFrame, and in `representatives` we have pointers to TimePoints that are considered representative for thie TimeFrame.

 Only TimePoints that are included in a TimeFrame will be in the MMIF output, here is one (heavily condensed for clarity and only showing four of the labels):